six-two/qr.html/README.md

 - Created a basic minified version (tiny-qr.html)
 - Added drag & drop and file copy pasting support
 - Added clipboard monitoring support.
 When the user enables the checkbox, the QR code is updated every time the clipboard changes.
 This feature can be completely disabled by modifying `qr.html` and setting `SHOW_CLIPBOARD_MONITORING_CONTROLS` to `false`.
-- Changed QR code generator library from [qrcodejs](https://github.com/davidshimjs/qrcodejs) to [qr-creator](https://github.com/nimiq/qr-creator), because qrcodejs is no longer maintained and buggy (had problems with Unicode).
-Even the better maintained fork (https://github.com/zhiyuan-l/qrcodejs) still had the same problem sometimes
+- Changed QR code generator library from [qrcodejs](https://github.com/davidshimjs/qrcodejs) to [qr-creator](https://github.com/nimiq/qr-creator), because qrcodejs is no longer maintained, and has problems with Unicode.
+Even Zhi Yuan's [better maintained fork](https://github.com/zhiyuan-l/qrcodejs) still sometimes has the same problem.

 ## License